Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

 xhr.send(data);
 ```
-e) Save payment method error eventIf you send a payment form which is invalid state the event of the following structure is raised:
+#### e) Save payment method error event

+If you send a payment form which is invalid state the event of the following structure is raised:

 ```js